Cabonilla/react_typescript_practice/README.md

 - Advantages of Typescript.
 - Working with multiple different javascript types.
 - Handling submission and styling of Typescript projects.
+- Using react hooks with Typescript.